 Pupils applying from overseas may be asked to take a UKiset test.

-Yes, we are offering personal tours for prospective families at the Senior School when current lockdown restrictions permit.
+Yes, we are offering personal tours for prospective families at the Senior School.

 Yes, we offer scholarships at 13+ and 16+ which recognise excellence in a particular discipline such as academics, dance, drama, music, art and sport.